JoanWaweru/JoanWaweru/README.md

 📫 How to reach me: jowambui123@gmail.com

+🔭 I’m currently studying Bsc. of Science in Informatics and Computer Science.

 🌱 I’m currently learning Python in Artificial Intelligence and game development using OpenGL.

 ⚡ Fun fact: I am a Mental Health enthusiast and blogger😁